-[LEGISLATIVE NOTE TO SECTIONS 11, 12, AND 13: In those and custody proceedings.
-See, e.g., Ihinger v.
-Ihinger, 824 A.2d 601 (Vt.
-2003)(children were not parties to parent's divorce and custody dispute and therefore lacked standing to appeal).
-In states where the duties of attorneys can only be prescribed by rules of court and not by legislation, the duties listed in Sections 11, 12, and 13 should be adopted by appropriate court rule.] child through a representative can participate fully on appeal, the representation of the child extends to any appellate proceeding.
-To the extent feasible, courts should ensure continuity of counsel on appeal.
-The child's representative should take actions that are consistent with the representative's role in deciding whether to file an appeal on behalf of the child or to participate in an appeal brought by other parties. an appear brought by other parties.
-ISECTION 11.
-DUTIES OF CHILD'S ATTORNEY AND BEST INTERESTS ATTORNEY. (a) A child's attorney or best interests attorney shall participate in the conduct of (n) minimum the litigation [to the same full extent as an attorney for any party][to the extent permitted under the law of this state other than this act]. (b) Within a reasonable time after appointment, necessary to represent the child. (b) The duties of a child's attorney or best interests attorney shall include: (1) meetmeeting with the child and ascertaining, in a manner appropriate to the child's developmental level, the child's needs, circumstances, and views; (2) meet and consulting with any court advisor appointed for the childcourt-appointed advisor for the child and arranging for the court-appointed advisor to meet with the child in the attorney's presence or, if the attorney agrees, outside the attorney's presence; (3) investigate investigating the facts relevant to the proceeding to the extent the attorney considers appropriate, including interviewing persons with significant knowledge of the child's history and condition and reviewing copies of relevant records;
+1 2 3 4 5 6 [LEGISLATIVE NOTE TO SECTIONS 11, 12, AND 13: In those states where the duties of attorneys can only be prescribed by rules of court and not by legislation, the duties listed in Sections 11, 12, and 13 should be adopted by appropriate court rule.]
+SECTION 11.
+DUTIES OF CHILD'S ATTORNEY AND BEST INTERESTS 7 ATTORNEY.
+8 (a) A child's attorney or best interests attorney shall participate in the conduct of 9 the litigation [to the same extent as an attorney for any party][to the extent permitted under the 10 law of this state other than this act].
+11 (b) Within a reasonable time after appointment, a child's attorney or best interest 12 attorney shall: 13 (1) meet with the child and ascertain, in a manner appropriate to the 14 child's developmental level, the child's needs, circumstances, and views; 15 (2) meet and consult with any court advisor appointed for the child; 16 (3) investigate the facts relevant to the proceeding to the extent the 17 attorney considers appropriate, including interviewing persons with significant knowledge of the 18 child's history and condition; 19 (4) obtain and review copies of relevant records relating to the child to the 20 extent the attorney considers appropriate; 21 (5) determine, in a manner appropriate to the child's developmental level, 22 the child's expressed objectives in the proceeding; 23 (6) present the child's expressed objectives in the proceeding to the court, 24 if the child so desires, by a method that is appropriate in light of the purpose of the proceeding and the impact on the child;